ryanxingql/pythonutils/README.md

 Besides, there are some other useful tools in `/individual/` that are not included in `/__init__.py`.

 - `check_fetch_latest_model.py`: check and fetch latest model from another machine by SSH.
-- `crop_two_images.py`: crop two images together according to the given axis.
+- `crop_images.py`: crop all input images together.
 - `fetch_remote_tf.py`: fetch remote log and tensorboard files.
 - `occupy_gpu.py`: occupy GPU memory and/or utility of one GPU.